Real Name | Kevin George Knipfing |

 Fact Sheet

-- Kevin James is United States
+- Wondering where Kevin James is from?
+Kevin James is from United States!

 - Kevin James works as a(n) Comedian, Actor, Writer, Producer